DDR4 vs DDR5 Motherboards in 2026: Which One Should You Actually Buy?

 you want better resale value

 For most new builds, DDR5 is now the default recommendation.
+For detailed DDR5 speed recommendations, see our 2026 DDR5 speed and timings guide.

 Common mistakes buyers make